Soulter/wav-spectrum-visualizer/README.md

 # WAV Spectrum Visualizer

 This is a simple tool(toy) that generates a spectrum visualization of a WAV file.
+Inspired by `ncmpcpp`'s spectrum visualizer.

 Blog post(Chinese): [Here](https://blog.soulter.top/posts/visualize-music.html)